survivejs/deno-katas/katas/kata-03.md

-# Deno Kata 3 - Creating initial development server
+# Deno kata 3 - Creating initial development server

 The purpose of this kata is to create a development server for our project.